syncfusion-content/javascript-docs/js/api/ejSchedule.md

 {% endhighlight %}

-> **Note: To make use of the location field in Scheduler, an additional API showLocationField needs to be enabled, so that the location textbox gets displayed on the default appointment window. **
+> **Note: To use the location field in Schedule, enable an additional API showLocationField that displays the location textbox on the default appointment window. **

 ### appointmentSettings.priority 'string'
 {:#members:appointmentsettings-priority}